RubenSibon/javascript-the-weird-parts/README.md

 At the end of the course you get to build your own 'mini' library of which you can inspect my solution here: [https://rjsibon.github.io/javascript-the-weird-parts/](https://rjsibon.github.io/javascript-the-weird-parts/).

-The course is recommended for intermediary JavaScript developers and programmers coming from other languages.
+The course is recommended for intermediary level JavaScript developers and programmers coming from other languages.